Switch-modder/victor-body-firmware/README.md

 These are bodyboard files meant to be run on DVT2.

 These bodies can be upgraded via SWD to run production firmware, however it requires some edits.
 This folder contains a .bin containing a bootloader without signing and 1.6 DFU with the necesarry edit.
 This can be flashed directly to the board via SWD.
-The only problem with DVT 2 bodyboards is that they don't charge the battery on modern firmware.
+The only problem with DVT 2 bodyboards is that they don't charge the battery on modern firmware so it's recommended to use dvt2-best.dfu.
+These bodies also have random shutdowns when doing intense movements.

 ST-LINK note: Unlike DVT3 bodyboards, DVT2 bodies allow for reset-over-SWD.
 This means you don't have to solder on the NRST pin.

 ## dvt1

 Same as DVT2, pretty much except that DVT 1 can have a 1.4 DFU flashed which is much more stable compared to 1.6 in testing.
+These bodies have a lot of shutdowns even when staying still.

 ## pre-dvt1